 eCompliance system tracks every meeting between CHW and client.
 This includes delivery of DOTS doses.
-This is a necessity because of the tedious and difficult regimen prescribed under the DOTS therapy in which a TB patient must take up to 75 doses under observation.
+This is a necessity because of the tedious and difficult regimen prescribed under the DOTS therapy in which a TB patient must take 75 doses or more under observation.
 This is the therapy prescribed by WHO and followed across the world.

-eCompliance software is loaded on a seven inch tablet, which has a SIM card.
-This connects the tablet to a server through internet or text messages.
+eCompliance software is loaded on a tablet, which has a SIM card.
+This connects the tablet to a server.
 The tablet updates the server every 20 minutes.

 If a dose is missed, eCompliance issues an alert to the patient, health worker and his supervisor.
-The health worker has to meet the patient within 24-48 hours, provide further counselling, deliver the dose and ensure that the patient re-joins the therapy.
-This meeting is also evidenced with a finger print.
+The health worker has to meet the patient within 24 hours, provide further counselling, deliver the dose and ensure that the patient re-joins the therapy.
+This meeting is also evidenced with the biometric id.
 Thus, no fudging or manipulation can take place.
 This helps achieve a very high adherence and treatment success rate.
 This has been proved by rigorous RCTs carried out in collaboration with JPAL, MIT, Harvard Business School and others.

 No wonder, Professor Amor is confident that eCompliance “means better TB care ….and TB follow up rates worldwide”, even in developed countries.
 He goes on, “benefit of eCompliance is not limited to tuberculosis alone.
 There are other medical issues where the largest challenge to success is ensuring patient follow-up, particularly in resource-scarce settings.
 Other opportunities include ensuring delivery of consistent antenatal care to pregnant women, recording childhood vaccinations, and aiding prevention of HIV transmission from mother to child. eCompliance may be just the assistant that overworked doctors and health workers in disadvantaged areas need to easily, efficiently, and successfully care for all of their at-risk patients, including in the United States.”